The rl sign means Happy Motoring!

 In July 2010, Chris Dannatt told us that a Caroline car badge had come up for sale recently on ebay.
 He gave up attempting to buy it when the bidding reached £120 and said that it eventually went for around £140.

 Could this have been a resale of the previously-mentioned badge that's pictured on the Pirate Radio Hall of Fame?
 In 2003 it went for £77.
 From what little info we have unearthed about the badges, it seems quite likely that there may only have been samples made.
 The Caroline badge could well be a one-off and so could the Radio London one.

 Geoff Pearson of the Radlon sales team in Curzon Street recalls a different version of the badge being produced, about the same size, but with the rl logo in black and red on a white background– perhaps made exclusively for Radlon staff?

 "Yes, we did have a car badge, I can't remember if it actually went on sale over the air, but I had one on my Mini Cooper.
 Mine was white not black, with the black L and a red dot.
 It was metal and about 4 to 5 inches square.
 We had lots if products sent to us as reader offers, some made it others did not.
 Unfortunately I cannot remember if I ever scheduled car badges for on-air ads."

 Left, is a mock-up of how the badge might have looked.
 The colouring of the words 'Radio London' is unknown, so we have left it in chrome, as it appears on our own version.

-If anyone can tell us anything about either our white-on-black badge, the one that Geoff recalls, or the Caroline Club one, please get in touch.
+If anyone can tell us anything about any of the above badges, the one recalled by Geoff Pearson that we've mocked up, or the Caroline Club one, please get in touch.
 Perhaps someone who worked for Renamel, the company who produced the badges, could shed some light on the story?

-Many thanks to intrepid researchers Fab Alan Field, Jon Myer, Chris Payne and John Sales.
+Many thanks to intrepid researchers Fab Alan Field, Jon Myer, Chris Payne, Hans Knot, Peter Halls and John Sales.